Amaraciuri/VideoDownloaderPro/README.md

 - **No Persistent Storage:** Tokens are automatically cleared when you close or refresh the app
 - **Database Safety:** Only video metadata and AI-generated titles are stored in the database
 - **Session-based:** All credentials are session-only and never persisted
+- **System Password:** Configurable via environment variable - set your own secure password
 - **Compliance:** Respects all platform terms of service and API usage guidelines

+**Important:** When deploying, make sure to set a strong `SYSTEM_AI_PASSWORD` in your environment variables!

 ## 🎨 Customization